Finland93/GemHunter/README.md

 ### **Seamless Integration with GemHunter**

 The MACD Integration for GemHunter is built specifically to enhance the functionality of the GemHunter script.
 Together, they form a complete solution for uncovering hidden trading opportunities in any market.
-Stay tuned for the release of GemHunter and unlock the full potential of this powerful combination!

 ### **How to Use:**